Are you looking for an online job?

 Search Engine Evaluator usually works from home and helps evaluate a search engine’s results.
 Then determines how pertinent a results page is for a particular search term.
-This in turn helps the search engine provider offer more helpful results to its users.
+This, in turn, helps the search engine provider offer more helpful results to its users.

 They basically give you a lengthy guideline, which has examples and you study that.
-Then when your ready you take a test or series of test to qualify.
+Then when you’re ready, you take a test or series of test to qualify.
 You usually have to score pretty high to pass.
 I would say at least 80 percent to pass.
-This might be different with different companies.
+This might be different for different companies.
 To pass my test, I failed the first time, so I studied the guideline over and over again.
 This I can’t overemphasize is a must, as I found the test is quite hard and some question are open to interpretation.
 Also, make sure you print out the guideline and study it whenever you can.

 The pay varies between $11.00 to $15.00 an hour.